vitessio/vitess-bot/README.md

 # vitess-bot

-This bot that automates redundant tasks in the [`vitessio/vitess`](https://github.com/vitessio/vitess) git repo.
+This bot automates redundant tasks in the [`vitessio/vitess`](https://github.com/vitessio/vitess) git repo.

 It currently currently automates the following tasks: